bennettslin/yearlings_bobtail_app/LATEST_TODO.md

 # Latest todo
-* Wrap up anchors work
-    * Ensure it works in annotation page
+* Fix anchors in production
-    * Test
+    * It's because of selected dots
 * Revise some annotations
 * Reviews starting with Vegan